NuTufts/larflow/README.md

 ### Pushing back changes

-* if you made changes to a submodule, you need to check in that code and then check in the new commit hash of the submodule to this repo.
+If you made changes to a submodule, you need to check in that code and then check in the new commit hash of the submodule to this repo.

-      (You made a change to larcv)
+Say you made a change to larcv.
+(Same instructions basically for all submodules).

-      (First make sure you are not in a DEATCHED_HEAD state) git branch
+* First make sure you are not in a DEATCHED_HEAD state)

+      git branch
         develop
-	* tufts_ub
+	`* tufts_ub`

-      (If it says detached head, go back to head of larflow repo and run `source goto_head_of_submodules.sh` and come back) (stage your commits)
+* If it says detached head, go back to head of larflow repo and run `source goto_head_of_submodules.sh` and come back
+* stage your commits and then push

       git add [[some file you edited]]
       git commit -m "[[short description of change]] git push
-      cd ..
-      (you should now be in the head of the larflow repo where this README is located) git add larcv
-      git commit -m "[[which submodule you updated]]" git push
+* go back to head of larflow and commit the updated submodule (in this example `larcv`) to this repo cd .. git add larcv git commit -m "[[which submodule you updated]]" git push